 Single pass filters can be used as a secondary treatment method or for effluent polishing following a package plant treatment process.
-Single-pass sand filters typically provide insufficient treatment for intermittent stream effluent limits.
 Single-pass sand filters can be buried or open.
 Because a sand filter should be maintained by removal of biomat that forms on the filter surface from time to time, an open sand filter design would facilitate this cleaning process.
 Therefore, the Department encourages installation of open sand filters.